rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

    More Info on Secret Store: https://external-secrets.io/v0.5.7/api-secretstore/
    More Info on Template: https://docs.cloud.stakater.com/content/sre/multi-tenant-operator/usecases/template.html

 6. Admin creates a TemplateGroupInstance which deploys Template (containing SecretStore) to namespaces based on selector.
 We specify tenant label `stakater.com/kind` in selector.
+This will deploy SecretStore in tenant namespaces.

          apiVersion: tenantoperator.stakater.com/v1alpha1
          kind: TemplateGroupInstance